nvite/Odie/README.md

 // => undefined
 ```

-**Array operations**
+### Array operations

-To better handle arrays, there are specific methods available:
+To better handle arrays, there are specific methods available.

+**Note:** `Model.attributeError` will be thrown if array operations are applied
+to a non-array reference

 **Push**